icml2025digbugs/icml2025digbugs.github.io/_pages/icml2025digbugs.md

 ### Call for Papers

-**We cordially invite submissions and participation in our “Data in Generative Models (The Bad, the Ugly, and the Greats)” workshop that will be held on July 18th or July 19th, 2025 at the Forty-Second International Conference on Machine Learning (ICML) 2025 in Vancouver, Canada.**
+**We cordially invite submissions and participation in our “Data in Generative Models (The Bad, the Ugly, and the Greats)” workshop that will be held on July 19th, 2025 at the Forty-Second International Conference on Machine Learning (ICML) 2025 in Vancouver, Canada.**

 <!-- The submission deadline is **<s>September 29, 2023</s> October 6th, 2023, 23:59 AoE** and the submission link <a href="https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS">https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS</a>. -->